Ramya269/PyGeoJson/README.rst

 .. code-block:: python

-    geojsonio.auth('YOUR-GIT-USERNAME', '<GITPASSWORD>')
+    myAuth = geojsonio.auth('YOUR-GIT-USERNAME', '<GITPASSWORD>')

-You can test the authentication with:
+You can test the authentication passing the authentication object to testauth:

 .. code-block:: python

-    geojsonio.testauth()
+    geojsonio.testauth(myAuth)

+It shall return: <AuthenticatedUser [yourusername: your name]>

 Send data to geojson.io and open a browser within python